Point Reyes: Ecology

 Non-native axis deer and fallow deer (originally from India and Asia Minor, respectively) used to inhabit Point Reyes, where they competed with native black-tailed deer (Odocoileus hemionus columbianus).
 A doctor bought the axis and fallow deer from the San Francisco Zoo in 1948 for his 5,000-acre hunting club, which later became part of the national seashore.
 In 2006, the park embarked on a plan to eradicate the non-native deer via contraception and culling, which succeeded despite controversy, over a twenty year program.

 Vegetation native to Point Reyes includes bishop pine, Douglas-fir, coyote brush, monkeyflower, poison oak, California blackberry, salal and coast redwood, among others.
 Nearly 490 different species of birds have been observed in the park and on adjacent waters.

+Tule elk within this region primarily consume native grasses and forbs such as Nassella pulchra.
+This is an essential aspect that helps maintain the biodiversity of the grassland ecosystem.
+The interaction between these plants and the elk helps prevent the encroachment of invasive shrubs and non-native species.
+An example of a species that can be prevented through the grazing of the elk is Holcus lanatus.

+By grazing the land, the elk promote native species to flourish.
+This action allows for the open grassland to be sustained and supports the overall ecosystem.
+The interaction is a cruel aspect that highlights the important of preserving the ecological balance at Point Reyes.

 Geology

 The entire Point Reyes Peninsula is a piece of the Salinian Block transported northward by the San Andreas Fault.
 Its core is granite, unlike the terrain east of Tomales Bay.
-The granite rocks that form the peninsula were once continuous with the Tehachapi Mountains, which is located 350. mi south of here.
+The granite rocks that form the peninsula were once contiguous with the Tehachapi Mountains, which is located 350. mi south of here.
 In the 1906 earthquake, Point Reyes moved north 21 ft.